iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Bounded Subgradient Lemma.md

 **Remarks**

 The proof can be modified for some points $x\in \text{relint}\circ \text{dom}(f)$ by changing the basis for $v$, then subgradient is at least bounded inside of some basis in the relative interior of the domain.
-The boundedness argument can also be applied by choosing some $v$ maxiizing $\langle v, g\rangle$ for any choice of $g$ obtaining a bound under the dual norm.
+The boundedness argument can also be applied by choosing some $v$ maximizing $\langle v, g\rangle$ for any choice of $g$ obtaining a bound under the dual norm.

 **Source**